Differential elimination for dynamical models via projections with applications to structural identifiability: Implementation and performance

 \subsection{Acknowledgements}

 The authors are grateful to Emilie Dufresne, Hoon Hong and Joris van der Hoeven for helpful discussions.
+The authors are grateful to the referees for careful reading, helpful comments and suggestions including streamlining the proofs of Proposition~\ref{prop:top_dim_comp} and Lemma~\ref{lem:repres}.
 GP was partially supported by NSF grants DMS-1853482, DMS-1760448, and DMS-1853650, by the Paris Ile-de-France region, and by the MIMOSA project funded by AAP INS2I CNRS.
 HAH gratefully acknowledges a Royal Society University Research Fellowship UF150238 and RGF\textbackslash EA\textbackslash 201074 and partial support by EPSRC EP/R005125/1 and EP/T001968/1.